DReyes999/BoidSynth/README.md

 ## **FollowtheLeader_Boidsynth07**
 Boids pseudo-flock.
 A leader is spawned which follows the same behavior as from 'Everybody just wander'.
 It picks a random target on screen and paths to that target.
 The follower boids path to the leader.

+# Options:

+I'm working on creating a UI which will make adjusting each of these parameters much more user-friendly.
+However in the meantime if you wish to tweak some behavior, here are some easy ones to start with:

+## Number of boids

+In each scene you will find a 'flock' object responsible for spawning the agents.
+You can adjust the public 'starting count' parameter to change the number of boids spawned upon play.
+The volume of the audio source on each individual boid is adjusted based on this paramter

+## Note Mode

+In each scene you will find a 'flock' object responsible for spawning the agents.
+You can adjust the public 'Note Mode' parameter to change how each agent selects the pitch it will play.

+* Note Mode 1:
+   *The agent will select a random midi note from an array of notes representing an octave of the C major scale
+* Note Mode 2:
+   *A specific midi note from the C major scale is assigned to the agent depending on which angle the boid is facing in a 360 degree circle